 obstacles and narrow enough for bridges and roads.
 Have a person assist you

 from outside when operating a motorhome in reverse.

 2) Test Drive.
 Test drive the vehicle at and near the depot; if you notice anything unusual,

-especially regarding the clutch, or see any warning lights on the dashboard, notify the depot
+especially regarding the accelerator or brakes or clutch, or see any warning lights on the dashboard, notify the depot

 3) Traffic Violations.
 You must report and perhaps turn in to the rental or lease company

 any parking, toll-road or other tickets you knowingly receive during your rental or lease.